Macrometacorp/docs/docs/photoniq/prerendering/prerendering-headers/caching-control-headers.md

 ### How Do Caching Control Headers Work?

-Caching control headers come into play after a page is rendered by Dynamic Prerendering.
+Caching control headers come into play after a page is rendered by Prerendering.
 These headers are used to create cache keys, which are unique identifiers that help store and retrieve the rendered page from the cache.
 When a bot sends a request that matches a particular cache key, the corresponding cached page is served, reducing latency and improving the bot's crawling efficiency.